algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 - [Hosting source code on Bitbucket Server](#hosting-source-code-on-bitbucket-server)

 **Enterprise Users:** By default, on new Algorithmia clusters algorithm source code can only be hosted internally within the Algorithmia platform.
-Please consult your cluster administrator to have them [configure an external SCM provider](https://training.algorithmia.com/exploring-the-admin-panel/687291).
+Please consult your cluster administrator to have them [create an external SCM configuration](https://training.algorithmia.com/exploring-the-admin-panel/687291).
 {: .notice-info}

 If you haven't used Git before, we recommend [this Git tutorial series](https://try.github.io/) by GitHub.
 You don't need to know how to use Git to get started on Algorithmia.
 However, we recommend having at least a basic familiarity with it, as it's a powerful and widely used collaboration tool and is required to use some of our more advanced functionality.